In Spanish and English.

 Gallery of my art (very long: scroll to the bottom for flow art).

 More about dendrite art and other patterns.
-As I bask in the beauty of nature, I like to think of nature as the master artist – using tools such as physics and chemistry, water and wind.
-My goal is to replicate patterns in nature: branching, cracking, whorling.
+As I bask in the beauty of nature, I like to think of nature as the master artist – using the tools of physics and chemistry, water and wind.
+My goal is to replicate patterns in nature: branching, cracking, whorling (recommended book).
 I drip and pour liquids, exploring nature’s tools to create patterns on the canvas.
 The surrealists described automatism as a method in which the artist suppresses conscious control over the art-making process.
 A quote from Man Ray: “It was thrilling to paint a picture, hardly touching the surface…”

-My history: I don’t have much schooling in drawing/painting.
-Over the years, I’ve gone through phases of papier mache, stained glass, drip art, etc. When I hit on the latest techniques, I found them to be so easy that it was time to share.
+My history: Over the years, I’ve gone through phases of papier mache, stained glass, drip art, etc. When I hit on the latest techniques, I found them to be so easy that it was time to share.

 During the class, there may be a bonus burlesque show by our dog, Leon Trotsky.